 |Inspection and Care

-tubing can be used to re-moisten or re-apply without
+can be used to re-moisten or re-apply without removing

 - Re-moisten or re-apply antimicrobial

-dressings as needed, typically every eight hours, or
+dressing as needed, typically every twelve hours, or

 more often for dry climates